 How to Buy a New Car

 It is critical to understand that you should never negotiate for a new car in person.
-Once you set foot in the dealership, you will be subjected to the Showroom car salesman’s tactics and scams.
-Not only that, but you will limit yourself to pricing from a single source with no reason for the salesman to make a competitive offer.
-Instead, get price quotes from several car dealers and follow these steps to make dealers compete with each other to win your business.
+Once you set foot in the dealership, you will be going head-to-head with a trained car salesman.
+More importantly, you will limit yourself to a car price from a single dealership with no reason for the salesman to give you a competitive offer.
+Instead, get prices from several car dealers and follow these steps to make dealers compete with each other to win your business.

 Step 1 – Get Internet Price Quotes

 The best time to start contacting dealers is at the end of the month when salesmen are trying to hit their monthly quotas.
 Sometimes if a salesman (or the entire dealership) is close to hitting a quota tied to a bonus package, they may be willing to move cars off their lot for big discounts or even at a loss, especially if the dollar amount of the bonus is large enough.
 The negotiating process can take up to a week to work through, so it's usually best to plan to start at least 3-4 days from the last day of the month.

 Want to test drive a few cars before you buy?
 Don’t waste time searching for each brand of car separately.
 Search for several brands of local car dealerships all at once!
 They are shown on a map to make easy to plan out a day of test driving at different dealerships.
 I even tell you how long to expect at each dealership so you can plan your itinerary.
 For example, say you want to test drive a Honda CR-V, a Toyota RAV4, and a Ford Escape.
 Instead of googling “Honda dealership”, “Toyota dealership”, and “Ford dealership” separately and trying to remember their locations, use the Test Drive Planner to search all at once!
 It will tell you where each dealership is located and map the most efficient route between them.